swc-project/website/docs/configuring-preset-env.md

 Note that [browserlists](https://github.com/browserslist/browserslist) can be configured by multiple ways.

 - `.browserslistrc`
-- `browsers` field in package.json
+- `browserslist` field in package.json

 ## Options